-Effective communication is an essential skill required in every part of our lives, whether it is at home, at work or at play.
+Effective communication is an essential skill required in every part of our lives, whether it is at home, at work or at play, and there is solid research to back this fact.
 Most people think that if they can write and they can speak then they have good communication skills.
 What many people fail to recognize is that effective communication goes beyond just writing and talking.

 With email, text messaging and social networking sites becoming an ever-growing part of our society and business, it is necessary for people to be even more aware of what they say, how they say it, and how the recipient will hear or read what the sender is saying.
 To me, effective communication skills mean that you (the communicator) can take a moment and put yourself in the shoes of the recipient.
 Will the recipient understand the message the way it was intended to be understood?
 Could the recipient easily misinterpret what is being said?
 If there is any room for misunderstanding, you should try to change your message and ensure that what you are saying is stated so clearly and precisely that there is no room for error.
 Communicating the wrong message could mean hundreds to thousands of dollars for your company or a nasty argument between you and your partner.